L'Étoile de Kléber

 L'Étoile de Kléber was a maison close (brothel) in Paris.
 It obtained notoriety for continuing to run after the 1946 Loi Marthe Richard ban on brothels.
 It continued its operations for a while in secret.

 L'Étoile de Kléber was located at 4 Rue Paul-Valéry in the 16th Arrondissement.
-It was founded and managed by a Aline Soccodato, known as Madame Billy.
+It was founded and managed by Aline Soccodato, known as "Madame Billy".
 Its clients included King Farouk and Maurice Chevalier.

 The Madame

-Soccodato was born as Aline Roblot 1901 in Morey-Saint-Denis.
+Soccodato was born as Aline Roblot in 1901, in Morey-Saint-Denis.
 She was orphaned at an early age and left school after primary school.
 First she worked on a farm and then in 1921, after a short love affair, she became a shop assistant in the Nouvelles Galeries store in Dole.
 She went to Paris, hoping to earn more as a prostitute.
 In Paris she met the American billionaire and lesbian Grace Palmier, who introduced her to the higher circles of society and a life of luxury.
 Grace named Aline Bilitis, referring to the poems of Pierre Louÿs.
-Bilitis was shortened to Billy as a nickname.
+Bilitis was shortened to "Billy" as a nickname.

 The Brothels

-Roblot met the singer Soccodato, who appeared under the name of Josselin in L'Éuropéen and the Casino de Paris.
-She lived with him for two years in a wild marriage and they were married before the mayor of the 16th arrondissement.
+Roblot met the singer Soccodato, who appeared under the name of "Josselin" in L'Éuropéen and the Casino de Paris.
+She lived with him for two years in a wild marriage after they were wed before the mayor of the 16th arrondissement.
 Aline, who had been working in 'hour hotels' with the knowledge of her partner, had plans for her own brothel.
 She opened her first house in Rue Cardinet in 1938, called Madame Billy, and it soon became very popular.
 Personalities from the highest circles quickly went to and fro:

 "A former councilor of state played with her "Demoiselle", dressed herself with pantyhose and rustling panties, and slapped with the "maidens", dressed-up girls.
 She also received a visit from a former Spanish ambassador, so fat that he could be found on his belt the chair if he wanted to get up."

 In 1941, her husband was singing at "ABC" and had less time for Aline, so she decided to open a second house in Rue Viellejust (later renamed Rue Paul-Valéry).
 The new brothel was to be high class.
 Aline paid 150,000 francs for the takeover and got a four-storey villa with ten rooms, which she furnished with selected furniture.
 The garden was particularly beautiful.
 There was a salon with armchairs in the style of Louis XVI, which was full of potted plants.
 She also ensured that the women who worked for her were of the highest possible level.

 "The blonde, seductive Madame Billy knitted behind the bar, watching her band of young, handsome, distinguished girls, some of whom even came from good families."